 Laboratory Entry Signs

 University policy requires each individual in control of chemicals to maintain an accurate chemical inventory in order to minimize waste, track reporting limits, and comply with hazard communication laws.
-The College of Arts and Sciences uses an internal SharePoint site (AU login required) to manage their chemical inventory and link to Safety Data Sheets.
-Contact EH&S if you are having trouble accessing the site.
+The College of Arts and Sciences uses an internal SharePoint platform (AU login required) to manage their chemical inventory and link to Safety Data Sheets.
+The SharePoint website can be accessed here.

 For more information, please contact: